sHedC/python-masterthermconnect/README.md

 Stable -
 [![GitHub Release][stable-release-shield]][releases]
 [![workflow-stable]][workflows-stable]

+## Charity
+If you feel like donating anything, at the moment my wife is running the London marathon for The Salvation Army ![Charity][https://www.justgiving.com/fundraising/jackie-holmes1933]

 ## About
 This module provides the connection and conversion tools to the API for the Mastertherm Heatpump Products.